 For the sustainably minded chefs among us, another electric technology uses induction.
 Induction cooktops create magnetic fluctuations in the material of the cooking vessel to create heat.
-Induction cooktops are more efficient energy-wise than the convection units, and the speed of heat control is ultra fast also, similar to gas.
+Induction cooktops are said to be more efficient energy-wise than the convection units.
+If you have data on this I would be delighted to see it.
+Also the response speed of heat control is ultra fast also, similar to gas.
 Another benefit is a nice smooth, easy to clean cooking surface.

 Cooktops are in daily use in most American kitchens and are thus durably made, easy to clean and simple to maintain.
 They offer a wide range of cooking temperatures from low simmer to extra high wok-type heat.